zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 - use on command line, or in a Python script
 - reset and wait for keypress (to run a device directly from the port power)
+- TI/3rd party library support for USB JTAG adaptors (Windows only)

 Requirements
 ------------
 - Linux, BSD, Un*x or Windows PC
-- Python 2.0 or newer, 2.2+ recomeded
+- Python 2.0 or newer, 2.3+ recomeded
-- Parallel JTAG hardware with an MSP430 device connected
+- Parallel JTAG hardware with an MSP430 device connected (optionaly a USB adapter and a coresponding MSP430.dll on Windows)

 Installation